Vectorworks/developer-scripting/Function Reference/Functions/GetElementValue.md

 # GetElementValue

 ## Description
 Returns the value of the element corresponding to the specified element name.
 The parameter elementPath is specified as a path of element names.
 The return value is the error code (0 for no error, or non-0 if it failed).
-See [[VS:InitXML| InitXML]] for a list of the error codes.
+See [ InitXML](InitXML.md) for a list of the error codes.

 The elementPath variable can be the explicit path, or you can use index notation to reference elements which all have the same xml tag: result := GetElementValue(hXML, '/geo/cloud/vector[2]/', str1);